The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 06:02

 I think that just happened to be a sport I got into when I was younger.
-I mean, I played a lot of sports, I grew up in a very athletic family.
-So we’re always there was always something going on.
-But competitive swimming was the sport that set me on fire.
-That’s the sport that I was really like, into and passionate about.
-And I specialized in the 1500 sometimes 200 freestyle, so it was all very short.
-It was Yeah, that’s a little different than what you ended up in 27 seconds.
-Free.
-So
+I mean, I played a lot of sports, I grew up in a very athletic family, so we’re always – there was always something going on, but competitive swimming was the sport that set me on fire.
+That’s the sport that I was really like, into and passionate about and I specialized in the 1500 sometimes 200 freestyle, so it was all very short.

-yeah, going my speed at that point.
-I mean, you were probably going faster than I would have gotten, let’s be honest.
-But But yeah,
+Going my speed at that point.
+I mean, you were probably going faster than I would have gotten, let’s be honest, but yeah.

 Trevor Connor 06:43

-So I love in the notes that you gave us, you said, always love the structure and commitment of swimming, and then your next line has burned out at 18.
+So I love in the notes that you gave us, you said, “always love the structure and commitment of swimming”, and then your next line is “burned out at 18”.

 EK 06:51